Myrmidonut/fcc_infosec_personal_library/README.md

 # Personal Library

 ## Introduction
 Users can add or remove books to a public list.
-Individual books show users comments.
+Comments can be added to individual books.

-Main focus lies on the implementation of the backend and its feature testing.
+Testing is done with Chai.

 This project is part of freeCodeCamps Information Security and Quality Assurance certificate.